JeanMGirard/Awesome/awesome-devops.md

 #### Chaos engineering

-- [chaos toolkit](https://chaostoolkit.org/) The Chaos Engineering toolkit for Developers
+- [chaos toolkit](https://chaostoolkit.org/): The Chaos Engineering toolkit for Developers
+- AAWS Fault Injection Simulator: inject failures in AWS resources
+- Azure Chaos Studio: inject failures in Azure resources
+- Chaos Monkey: one of the most famous tools to orchestrate Chaos on diverse Cloud providers
+- Litmus - A Framework for Kubernetes
+- Chaos Mesh: for Cloud Kubernetes platforms